AlexSeferidis/AlexSeferidis.github.io/Projects/HouseNN.md

 * Implementing a decision tree algorithm, using it to determine an indoor location based on WIFI signal strengths collected from a mobile phone.

-* Developing and optimised a neural network architecture to predict the price of houses in California using the California House Prices Dataset.
+* Developing and optimising a neural network architecture to predict the price of houses in California using the California House Prices Dataset.

 ## Skills